lex-node/governance/constitution/constitution.md

 ### Counterparts

 2.6.
-This Constitution may be executed in one or more counterparts, all of which shall be considered one and the same instrument and shall become effective when one or more counterparts have been signed by each of the Parties hereto and delivered to the other Parties hereto (or as published by the DAO on the Designated Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently); it being understood and agreed that all Parties hereto need not sign the same counterpart.
+This Constitution may be executed in one or more counterparts, all of which shall be considered one and the same instrument and shall become effective when one or more counterparts have been signed by each of the Parties hereto and delivered to the other Parties hereto (or as published by the DAO on the Pocket Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently); it being understood and agreed that all Parties hereto need not sign the same counterpart.
 A signature may be electronic, provided that it complies with the U.S. federal ESIGN Act of 2000.
 All of the counterparts will together constitute one and the same instrument and each counterpart will constitute an original of this Constitution.

 ### Notice

 2.7.
-Any notice required or permitted by this Constitution will be deemed sufficient when published on the Designated Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently.
+Any notice required or permitted by this Constitution will be deemed sufficient when published on the Pocket Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently.

 ## 3. Arbitration